ShubhMPrajapati/Portfolio/README.md

 # Portfolio

-It's still incomplete, make sure you open it in desktop or laptop.
+I didnt make this responsive and It's still incomplete, so make sure you open it in desktop or laptop.